ibrahim-shedo/image-slider/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For questions or feedback, you can reach out to Your Name.
+For questions or feedback, you can reach out to me Ibrhim Mohammed Shedoh.